Overview

 Further, Section 32 of the WCL specifically states that NO agreement by an employee to waive their right to workers’ compensation benefits shall be valid if it does not relate to a specific claim and has not been approved by the Board.

-Your FEIN Is Important
+Your FEIN is important

 Each business that is a legal entity (e.g. sole proprietorship, partnership, corporation, etc.) has its own, unique Federal Employer Identification Number (FEIN) assigned to it.
 A firm’s FEIN is the Board’s primary identification for that business.